Ax8457/WriteUPs/SIGINT_PWNED_Qualifiers2026/2Faing_Out/README.md

 <p align="center"><img src="./Screenshots/chall.png"></p>

 <p align="justify">In the challenge the goal was to log in as admin user to retreive the flag.
 To do so, the solution was to reset the admin password and access his account.
-The source code was provided as a simple user account: </p>
+The source code was provided as well as simple user account: </p>

 ````bash
 username: attacker